 When disassembling your furniture make sure that you do this carefully.
 If you lose any nuts or bolts it’s possible you won’t be able to construct the furniture again, or it will at least be more difficult.
 It’s always a good idea to put any bolts, screws etc., in a marked envelop that is taped underneath the furniture item.

 3 – Cover and protect your furniture

 Now you have cleaned your furniture and disassembled the larger pieces, it’s time to make sure that they are all protected properly.
-Wrap items that can easily break in bubble wrap and protect larger items of furniture by covering them with blankets.
+Wrap items that can easily break in bubble wrap and protect larger items of furniture by covering them with blankets or cotton drop cloths.

 Although many people might suggest covering furniture in plastic, you should avoid this where possible.
-Plastic packaging can suffocate certain materials such as wood and fabrics, which can lead to condensation and unpleasant smells developing in your storage unit.
+Plastic packaging can suffocate certain materials such as leather and cloth fabrics, which can lead to condensation, mould and unpleasant smells that are difficult to remove.

 4 – Store smartly